 - Once the report has been submitted you will receive an on-screen prompt advising you that the report has been submitted along with a temporary case number.
 A representative of the Tampa Police Department will then review the case within 5 business days.
 Upon approval, you will be notified by email that the case has been approved and be given the permanent case number.

 - If the case is rejected by a Tampa Police Department representative, you will be notified by email of the reason for the rejection and what further action is needed on your part.

 - REMINDER: Under Florida State Statute 817.49, filing a False Police Report is a First Degree Misdemeanor punishable by a fine up to $1,000 and/or imprisonment not to exceed one (1) year.

 Please be sure to review the entire list with definitions and examples on the following page.
-Please click on "Start a Police Report" to begin.
+Please click on "Start a Police Report or Registration" to begin.